 Hartwick (1977) developed a general rule a ‘rule of thumb’ that the rents produced from the depletion of non-renewable resource should be reinvested in the produced capital.
 This could be considered as a general rule of weak sustainability such that the rate of change of net capital investment, which includes gross investment in all types of capital, is measurable, and subtractable from depreciation or consumption, is not allowed to be negative (Hamilton 1994).

 The Hartwick and Solow models impute renewable and non-renewable resources in a Cobb-Douglas production function which is characterised by a unitary and constant elasticity of substitution between all factors of production.
 In other words, it assumes that natural capital and produced capital are similar and substitutable.
-To validate this assumption, either of the following must hold: (1) natural resources are abundant; (2) or the elasticity of substitution between natural capital and produced capital is equal to or great than unity; (3) technological advancement can boost productivity of natural capital at a higher rate than its depletion (Dietz and Neumayer 2007).
+To validate this assumption, either of the following must hold: (1) natural resources are abundant or (2) the elasticity of substitution between natural capital and produced capital is equal to or great than unity; (3) technological advancement can boost productivity of natural capital at a higher rate than its depletion (Dietz and Neumayer 2007).

 In order to measure weak sustainability, we need to enter the realm of green accounting.
 In other words, we have to associate economic values to the reduction in the quantity of natural capital and to environmental degradation, that is, the economic value of damage to natural capital quality.
 This enables planners to correctly understand if the natural capital losses are being compensated equivalently, or not.
 Commonly used measures of weak sustainability include environmentally-adjusted net product; genuine savings (GS); measures of resource depletion; measures of environmental degradation and the index of sustainable economic welfare (Asheim 1994, Dietz and Neumayer 2007, Pearce and Atkinson 1993, Quiggin 1997, Romero and Linares 2014).